Michael Howe (bushranger): Transportation

 On 31 July 1811 he was sentenced to seven years transportation for robbing a miller on the highway.
 He arrived in Van Diemen's Land in October 1812 on Indefatigable, and was assigned to John Ingle, a merchant and grazier.

 Howe refused the assignment, declaring that "having served the King, he would be no man's slave".
 He escaped, and joined a large party of escaped convicts in the bush.

 The gang

 In May 1814 Howe gave himself up to the authorities in response to an offer of clemency made by Governor Macquarie.
 Howe, however, took to the bush again and joined a band of bushrangers led by John Whitehead.
 Houses were robbed and ricks burned by his gang, and being pursued by an armed party of settlers, two of the latter were killed and others wounded in a fight which followed.
 Rewards were offered for the apprehension of the bushrangers and parties of soldiers were sent out to search for them.
 On one occasion the bushrangers fired a volley through the windows of a house in which soldiers were stationed, and Whitehead was killed by the return fire.
 Before death, Whitehead begged Howe to cut off his head, and take it, so that it couldn't be taken by his pursuers, and used as evidence to claim the offered reward.
 Howe complied with the request.
+During one farm robbery, at Ingle's farm 20 kilometres south of Hobart, Howe's gang 'cruelly abused the person of a female'.

 Howe then became the leader of the bushrangers, and although two of the gang were caught and executed, many robberies ensued.
 In February 1817 two more bushrangers were shot and another captured, and in the following month Howe left the party accompanied only by an Aboriginal girl.
 On one occasion, finding the military close on his heels, he attempted to shoot the girl, but only succeeded in wounding her slightly.

 Howe found means of sending a letter to Governor Sorell offering to surrender and give information about his former associates on condition that he should be pardoned.
 He gave himself up to a military officer on this understanding, and was taken to Hobart gaol on 29 April 1817 where he was examined by the magistrates.
 Howe would quite probably have been pardoned, but at the end of July he escaped and again took to the bush.

 Howe had pleaded ill-health and was allowed to walk freely to a doctor in the company of a constable, and he walked ahead of the constable who was distracted and then made his escape.
 He quickly fell in with some bushrangers which included some of his old companions in arms.
 He quickly rose to leader but not without tension, two of the gang having incurred his anger so he made short work of them.
 At midnight, while both were sleeping Howe crept upon them and cut the throat of one and clubbed the others head in with the stock of his gun.